 National - Inter-Provincial Shipping

-The above results have provided minimal benefits to consumers and to wineries who were initially enthusiastic about the changes to the federal law.
-Everywhere except for Manitoba, consumers are still prevented from purchasing from retailers in other provinces.
+The above results have provided limited benefits to consumers and to wineries who were initially enthusiastic about the changes to the federal law.
+Everywhere except for Manitoba, consumers are still prevented from purchasing/shipping from retailers in other provinces.
 They are not allowed to hunt for difficult-to-find imported wines in other provinces.
 They cannot comparison shop.
-The system for alcohol retailing remains mired in protectionism, with each provincial liquor board continuing to block interprovincial trade on the basis that it would create a loss in liquor revenue for that province.
+The system for alcohol retailing remains based on protectionism, with each provincial liquor board continuing to block interprovincial trade on the basis that it would create a loss in liquor revenue for that province.

 The provinces signed the Canadian Free Trade Agreement (PDF here) in April which purports to remove many barriers.
 However, the agreement does virtually nothing in respect of the interprovincial trade in alcohol.
 All existing practices are continued ... with only a promise that the provinces will review the issues and report back in a year.
 The provinces have promised to do this many times before ... with little progress.